 - Uses alternative treatments in conjunction with traditional treatments to best treat the animal’s entire health spectrum

 - May require variations in treatment plan to find the correct balance of treatments

 - Treatments focused on finding a balance in the total well-being of the animal—physical, mental, and emotional

 - Takes all health issues into account and minimizes effects on health when treating

-- The goal is to cure the animal of disease and continually improve overall health and well-being
+- The goal is to cure the anima of disease and continually improve overall health and well-being

-It’s up to you to decide if holistic medicine is a good choice for your pet’s health needs.
+It’s up to you to decide if holistic medicine is a good choice for your companion’s health needs.
 If you’re interested in giving holistic medicine a try, there are some simpler treatments, such as herbal medicines, that work as an alternative or complement to traditional medicine.
-Speak with a holistic veterinarian about any concerns you may have, but the best way to determine if holistic remedies can better treat your pet is to give them a try.
-Since there are virtually no side effects, there’s not really anything to lose.
+Speak with a holistic veterinarian about any concerns you may have, but the best way to determine if holistic remedies can better treat your canine is to give them a try.